Eli Manning At Center Of False Memorabilia Probe, Star Quarterback Faces Upcoming Trial

 Inselberg has previously loaned many pieces of his collection to a memorabilia collection inside MetLife Stadium, at least some of it purchased from Giants’ equipment managers, including a Michael Strahan Super Bowl game-used jersey that was authenticated and photo matched, despite the fact that the Giants presented another jersey to Strahan and told him that that was his jersey from the game.

-In the suit, Inselberg’s attorneys also contend other items that have been in question include equipment described as game-used from Manning, Osi Umenyiora and Tiki Barber.
+In the suit, Inselberg’s attorneys also contend other items that have been in question include equipment described as game-used from Manning, Osi Umenyiora, and Tiki Barber.

 According to ESPN, it’s unlikely if Manning or any of the Giants employees would ever face criminal prosecution related to the case because the federal five-year statute of limitations on all the alleged acts has passed.